The goal of your marketing team is to help your sales team.

 2. Share industry scoops

-After all, how else can the marketing team create resources such as whitepapers or how-to checklists for your prospects, or know which keywords to target on Google AdWords, if they are missing out on the gossip of who is searching for what, and which companies are currently looking for new solutions?
+After all, how else can the marketing team create resources such as whitepapers or how-to checklists for your prospects, or know which keywords to target on Google AdWords, if they don’t know who is searching for what, and which companies are currently looking for new solutions?

-Additionally, when our sales team is out and about at events and conferences, they’re actively listening for industry or competitor scoops to feed back to our marketing team.
+Additionally, when our sales reps are at trade shows and events, they’re actively listening for industry or competitor scoops to feed back to our marketing team.

 For example: Our sales team recently had conversations at an event with customers of one of our competitors, who complained that our competitor’s email system does not scale well.
 Our marketing team is now identifying customers of that competitor, as well as developing an online resource that sales teams can share with those prospects, explaining the dangers of an email provider whose product does not scale well.